ckottke/ckottke.github.io/teaching.md

 ---

 # Courses at New College
+- Spring 2023:
+  - Calculus With Theory II
+  - Writing in Mathematics

 - Fall 2022:
   - Calculus With Theory I
   - Mathematical Thinking: Patterns, Puzzles, and Exploration